ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-group-rows/index.md

 |- The cell renderer has logic listening for changes to filtering and data cell changes.
 This means the aggregation data in the full width row is updated if:
 |    1.
 If you edit any cell
 |    1.
 If you filter the data (ie take rows out).
-|- The example shows how to use CSS to enable the row hover effect, which by default do not show on full width rows
+|- The example shows how to use CSS to enable the row hover effect, which is not shown on full width rows by default.
 [[only-vue]]
 |- Each group spans the width of the grid.
 |- Each group uses a custom Cell Renderer.
 The cell renderer shows the aggregation data for each medal type.
 |- Each medal column is editable, you can change the number of medals for any of the athletes.
 |- The column Year has a filter on it.
-|- The example shows how to use CSS to enable the row hover effect, which by default do not show on full width rows
+|- The example shows how to use CSS to enable the row hover effect, which is not shown on full width rows by default.

 <grid-example title='Full Width Groups Rendering' name='full-width-groups-rendering' type='generated' options='{ "enterprise": true, "exampleHeight": 515, "modules": ["clientside", "rowgrouping"], "extras": ["fontawesome"] }'></grid-example>